poissonconsulting/mcmcr/README.md

 to a single term, more complex parameters such as an interaction between two factors consist of multiple terms with their own inherent dimensionality - in this case a matrix.
 Not surprisingly a set of MCMC samples can be stored in different ways.

+### Existing Classes

 The three most common S3 classes store MCMC samples as follows:

   - `coda::mcmc` stores the MCMC samples from a single chain as a matrix where each each row represents an iteration and each column